rsnitsch/recursive-travelling-salesman-algo/README.md

 ### Folding strategies

-- `FoldingStrategyRandomWithNearestNeighbor`: A very simple yet highly efficient method which randomly picks a node and folds it with the nearest-neighbor.
+- `FoldingStrategyRandomWithNearestNeighbor` (default): A very simple yet highly efficient method which randomly picks a node and folds it with the nearest-neighbor.
 - `FoldingStrategyOutsideIn`: The node furthest from the center point is folded with its nearest-neighbor.
 The center point is only calculated once at the beginning.